Zac Brown Band: Uncaged and The Grohl Sessions, Vol. 1

 On April 25, 2012, it was announced via the Zac Brown Band's website that percussionist Daniel de los Reyes had joined the band on a permanent basis.
 De los Reyes had previously performed with the band as a touring musician and participated in the recording of their album Uncaged.
 De los Reyes has also performed with artists and groups such as Earth, Wind and Fire, Jennifer Lopez and Sting.
+Billboard considered the album to be the best country album of 2012 as of its release.
 "Goodbye in Her Eyes" reached Number One on the Country Airplay chart in 2013.
 The album's third single, "Jump Right In", was released to country radio on February 25, 2013.
 It peaked at number 2 on the Country Airplay chart in August 2013.
 The album's fourth single, "Sweet Annie", was released to country radio in August 2013, and rose to number 1 in January 2014.
 The music video for this track features footage of band member Coy Bowles’ actual wedding.

+On January 7, 2013, Zac Brown Band performed the National Anthem at the 2013 BCS National Championship Game between the Alabama Crimson Tide and the Notre Dame Fighting Irish at Sun Life Stadium in Miami.
+Just two weeks later on January 20, 2013, the band performed the National Anthem during the NFC Championship Game between the Seattle Seahawks and the San Francisco 49ers at the CenturyLink Field in Seattle.
 In December 2013, the band released a digital four-song EP titled The Grohl Sessions, Vol. 1, produced by Dave Grohl of Foo Fighters.
 It was later given a physical release featuring a 45-minute DVD on the album's creation.
 "All Alright" was released as a single from the EP, charting at number 17 on Country Airplay.

+On January 1, 2014, Zac Brown Band performed the National Anthem during the NHL's Winter Classic between the Detroit Red Wings & Toronto Maple Leafs at Michigan Stadium in Ann Arbor, Michigan, home of the Michigan Wolverines football team.
 In April 2014, the band announced its summer tour schedule, which included Kacey Musgraves as an opening act, and the addition of Matt Mangano as an eighth member.
 Mangano previously performed live with Zac Brown Band when they performed "Blackbird" on the "Pass The Jar" live album.
-Mangano assumed the role of bass guitarist, while original bassist John Driskell Hopkins began adding other instruments including banjo and ukulele.
+Mangano assumed the role of bass guitarist, while original bassist John Driskell Hopkins began adding other instruments in his arsenal such as standard six-string guitar, seven-string guitar, baritone guitar, ukulele, double bass, and banjo.